Skip to Main Content

 Open Educational Resources (OER) align closely with IU Indianapolis' Strategic Plan goal of supporting student success.
 By reducing textbook costs and providing equitable access to learning materials, OER can help decrease DFW (Drop, Fail, Withdrawal) rates, a key goal for the campus.
 The University Library has initiatives in place to spotlight and provide support to OER Champions on IU Indianapolis' campus.

-2025 Open Education Week
+Open Education Week

 Open Education Week is a worldwide event dedicated to promoting open and accessible education.
 It’s a perfect chance to explore the resources and support available at IU Indianapolis for advancing open education while highlighting the importance of creating more accessible learning materials for classrooms.
+Review the impact of the 2025 Open Education Week of Events.

 Open Education Award